mediamonks/channels/packages/channels/README.md

 channelsInstance.play('sound');
 ```

-You can pass a second argument with optional properties:
+A second argument can be passed with optional properties:

 ```javascript
 channelsInstance.play('sound', {